 The following is a review of Pirates of the Caribbean: Dead Men Tell No Tales (also known as, Salazar’s Revenge) – Directed by Joachim Rønning & Espen Sandberg

 Pirates of the Caribbean: Dead Men Tell No Tales is the fifth film in the series, and, sadly, not all of them have been great.
-I’d even go as far as to say that there really is only one great Pirates of the Caribbean film, and that is the first one — the original film.
-Dead Men Tell No Tales doesn’t change the pattern — it is pretty bad.
+I’d even go as far as to say that there really are only two legitimately good Pirates of the Caribbean film — the first two films.
+The franchise has struggled to reach the heights of the first two films, and Dead Men Tell No Tales doesn’t change the pattern.
+The latest entry in the Pirates of the Caribbean-franchise is pretty bad.
 Continue reading “REVIEW: Pirates of the Caribbean – Dead Men Tell No Tales (2017)”→

 In May 2012 Marvel Studios released Marvel’s The Avengers in theaters.
 It would go on to become one of the best ever comic book movies.
 Along the way it made $1.5 billion worldwide at the box office, and would spawn numerous other cinematic universes for other comic book characters at other studios.

 You could argue, however, that a comic book movie is only as good as its leading men and women.
 But what if Marvel Studios never cast Downey Jr., Hemsworth, Ruffalo, Johansson, Evans, and Renner?
 Today, on Marvelous Monday, I try to recast the heroes in The Avengers from a pre-Marvel Cinematic Universe perspective.
 Continue reading “Marvelous Monday #25 – Recast The Avengers”→